lauzikaite/massFlowR/README.md

 Overview
 ========

-`massflowR` implements pre-processing in two major steps:
+`massFlowR` implements pre-processing in two major steps:

 1. Pre-processing of individual datafiles - either in real-time of acquired datafiles one-by-one, or in parallel using backend provided by the `BiocParallel` package: